jlustigy/ExoJulia/README.md

 **Julia packages for fast exoplanet modeling**

 This code is being developed by Astronomy graduate students at the University of Washington for the course *ASTR 598A: Exoplanets*.
-Please direct pedagogical and course-related questions to [Prof. Eric Agol](http://faculty.washington.edu/agol/index.html).
+The course and this project are led by [Professor Eric Agol](http://faculty.washington.edu/agol/index.html).

 ## ASTR 598A Collaboration Instructions